Don Moore

 “We started getting American chow about then.
 When I first went into the Army I weighed 185 pounds.
 By time time I got out of the POW camp I weighed 125 pounds,” he said.

-A couple of weeks later the American survivors of Stalag 7-A were flown by C-47 transport plane from Munich to “Camp Lucky Strike” at Le Harve, France, a debarkation port for tens of thousands of American soldiers headed home.
+A couple of weeks later the American survivors of Stalag 7-A were flown by C-47 transport plane from Munich to “Camp Lucky Strike” at Le Havre, France, a debarkation port for tens of thousands of American soldiers headed home.

 “We got aboard a liberty ship and sailed across the Atlantic to New Jersey.
 When we arrived back at Camp Kilmer, just after V E-Day (Victory in Europe), they opened the kitchens for us 24-7.
 We could eat anything we wanted at any time,” Waits remembered.